anatomical segmentation algorithm

 conda env remove -n cellpose before creating a new one.

 Note you will always have to run conda activate cellpose before you run cellpose.
+Conda ensures all the versions of code are playing nice together.
 If you want to run jupyter notebooks in this environment, then also

 conda install jupyter.